 Before starting, make sure you have a Mendix App with mobile support enabled running in the Mendix Cloud, either in a Free App or in a licensed cloud node.
-If you do not have one ready yet, set up the Company Expenses app from the Mendix App Store in a Free App to try out its mobile features.

 First, open the “Publish for Mobile App Stores” page in the Mendix Developer Portal:

-- Open the Mendix Developer Portal from your launchpad.
+- Open the Mendix Developer Portal.